advancedmicrogames/advancedmicrogames.github.io/PasswordStoreAndroidiOS.md

 # PasswordStore Android/iOS

 ## Introduction
-This asset is a security password store for iOS/Android.
+This asset is a crypted password store for iOS/Android.
 ## Goodies
 No keys on source code
 Write once run on both iOS/Android plathome